-The future of transportation: how shared mobility companies can manage their fleet – and their core business
+The future of transportation: how sharing economy companies can manage their fleet – and their core business

-People can now ride, scoot, bike and even pogo (!) to get from place to place, and as one challenger after another emerges in the shared mobility ecosystem, it’s worth taking a step back to examine this paradigm shift in transportation.
+People can now ride, scoot, bike and even pogo (!) to get from place to place, and as one challenger after another emerges in the sharing economy ecosystem, it’s worth taking a step back to examine this paradigm shift in transportation.

 Let’s first take a look at the rise of urbanization and the forecasts and trendlines pointing to a future full of densely populated and compact megacities.
 In fact, the UN expects 68 percent of the world population to live in urban areas by 2050, a number that sits at about 53 percent.
 North America is already trending ahead of that curve, with 82 percent of the population living in urban areas.

 In the U.S. specifically, urban county populations rose 13 percent since 2000.
 This shift to cities has a huge impact on how people can and prefer to get from point A to point B. Add in recent seismic shifts in technology that changing consumer behavior, and you have a deeply disrupted transportation ecosystem.